Hopkins invests in developing global perspectives so students can be engaged citizens wherever they are.

 OpenClose

 Yes.
 Need-based and merit scholarships are available for international applicants, although both types of assistance are limited.
 If you anticipate needing any financial assistance throughout your four years at Hopkins, you must apply for financial aid as a first-year applicant.
+International students who do not apply for financial aid as a first-year applicant will not be able to apply for aid later.
+Currently, we do not offer financial aid to international transfer students.

 How do international students apply for financial aid?
 Do financial circumstances impact the admissions process?